plausible/website/_posts/2024-06-26-4-things-i-hate-about-ga4.md

 Getting back to the course: I still haven’t completed even 60% of it.
 The energy-loss that comes from having to command an unnecessarily complicated tool, takes away from the eagerness to use it in the first place.

 If the tool was cutting-edge and solved a complex humanity problem, I wouldn’t have complained.
-But this is web analytics, and tools like [Plausible](https://plausible.io/vs-google-analytics) and Matomo have proved that web analytics doesn’t have to be rocket science.
+But this is web analytics, and tools like [Plausible](https://plausible.io/vs-google-analytics) have proved that web analytics doesn’t have to be rocket science.
 C’mon, GA – you had one job!

 ## II.
 They cleverly shift the onus of ensuring privacy in THEIR tool onto us